StanJulia/Stan.jl/README.md

 3. On OSX, all examples check the environment variable JULIA_SVG_BROWSER to automatically display (in a browser) the simulation results (after creating .svg files), e.g. on my system I have exported JULIA_SVG_BROWSER="Google Chrome.app".
 For other platforms the final lines in the Examples/xxxx.jl files may need to be adjusted (or removed).
 In any case, on all platforms, both a .svg and a .pdf file will be created and left behind in the working directory.

-4. Thanks to Robert Feldt and the brew/Homebrew.jl folks, on OSX, in addition to the user following the steps in Stan's CmdStan User's Guide, CmdStan can also be installed using brew or Julia's Homebrew (Note: Currently this is stall at version CmdStan 2.9.0).
+4. Thanks to Robert Feldt and the brew/Homebrew.jl folks, on OSX, in addition to the user following the steps in Stan's CmdStan User's Guide, CmdStan can also be installed using brew or Julia's Homebrew (Note: Currently this is still at version CmdStan 2.9.0).

 	 Executing in a terminal:
 	 ```